Khalil-am/Khalil-am/README.md

 - 👋 Hi, I’m @Khalil-am
 - 👀 I’m interested in Data Science and Software Engineering
-- 🌱 I’m currently learning Machine learning
+- 🌱 I’m currently learning Machine learning and Natural language processing(NLP)
 - 💞️ I’m looking to collaborate on Many new and interesting projects
 - 📫 How to reach me khalil-am@outlook.com feel free to email me for any questions :)